Vancouver, British Columbia

-Those are a set of higher cognitive skills mediated by the brain's frontal networks, that help us carry out novel and complex tasks and enable us to control our thoughts, emotions and behavior, in order to successfully achieve our goals: Inhibiting our response before jumping into action, planning our actions, organizing our time and space, checking our progress, monitoring the outcomes, retaining several pieces of information in our head and manipulating them in the same time, problem solving, mental flexibility (shifting) and emotional regulation.
+Those are a set of higher cognitive skills mediated by the brain's frontal networks, that help us carry out novel and complex tasks and enable us to control our thoughts, emotions and behaviour, in order to successfully achieve our goals: Inhibiting our response before jumping into action, planning our actions, organizing our time and space, checking our progress, monitoring the outcomes, retaining several pieces of information in our head and manipulating them in the same time, problem-solving, mental flexibility (shifting) and emotional regulation.

 If we think about every task we do daily, we will find out that we are using our executive functions all the time: Doing our grocery shopping, cooking and baking, driving to a new place, having family or friends over, planning a birthday party, studying for a test...
 The list is long.